crnk-project/crnk-example/README.md

      rtain error codes.
   - `ErrorComponent` displays a single error.
 Currently it has special handling of `OptimisticLockException` with status code `409`.
-- `LoadingService` displays a loading screen if a task (backend service call) takes a lot of time.
+- `LoadingService` displays a loading/busy screen if a resolver within navigation or a JSON API modification takes a lot of time.
 Have a look at the `vote` screen where the services have been artificially slowed down with `Thread.sleep(...)`.
 - `RouterEffects` provides various routing actions for ngrx.
 - `AppNavigationEffects` handles the navigation between explorer and editor screen.
   - Upon successful creation of a new resource, it will navigate to the new, permanent url.